Do you think it’s important to look into commoner’s jewelry more?

 For jewelry historians who would like to get into the topic of commoners jewelry deeper, what advice can you give them to advance their studies?

 If you want to look at the ancient world you’d have to choose a society and look through the excavation reports of minor burials.
 It will not be very exciting, but a lot can be found there.
 You can do a lot of wonderful statistics.
 Once you get into medieval and later times I would guess it will have to be documentary evidence mainly.
 One example is the laws that state what people couldn’t wear, that will give you an idea of what they were trying to wear.
 You don’t bring in a law against things people aren’t doing so it gives you an idea of what was going on in those days.

 Once you get to the 18th century and further you could have a look at the output of the factories.
 In Birmingham, for example, relatively cheap silver items were being mass produced there and you would be able to get an idea of the scale of the production.

-Some museum have a collection of artifacts that can provide you with an insight of what the average man in the street wore.
-The Museum of London for example carries a nice collection of commoner’s jewelry found in and around London.
+Some museums have a collection of artifacts that can provide you with an insight of what the average man in the street wore.
+The Museum of London, for example, carries a nice collection of commoner’s jewelry found in and around London.